Skip to main content

 Regionally, the states of Maryland, Pennsylvania, Virginia, and West Virginia have confirmed the presence of CWD.
 From these states, hunters are restricted from bringing entire deer carcasses and may only bring the above mentioned parts from the counties in which CWD has been found.
 If hunters are hunting in portions of these states outside of those areas, they are not restricted from bringing their harvest back to Delaware.

-• Maryland — Allegany, Carroll, Frederick, and Washington Counties
+• Maryland — Allegany, Baltimore, Carroll, Frederick, Montgomery, and Washington Counties

 • Pennsylvania — Adams, Armstrong, Bedford, Berks, Blair, Cambria, Centre, Clarion, Clearfield, Columbia, Cumberland, Dauphin, Elk, Franklin, Fulton, Huntingdon, Indiana, Jefferson, Juniata, Lancaster, Lebanon, Lycoming, Mifflin, Montour, Northumberland, Perry, Snyder, Somerset, Sullivan, Union, Warren, and Westmoreland Counties

-• Virginia — Clarke, Culpeper, Fairfax, Fauquier, Frederick, Floyd, Loudoun, Madison, Montgomery, Orange, Page, Pulaski, Rappahannock, Shenandoah, and Warren Counties
+• Virginia — Arlington, Carroll, Clarke, Culpeper, Fairfax, Fauquier, Floyd, Frederick, Loudoun, Madison, Montgomery, Orange, Page, Prince William, Pulaski, Rappahannock, Shenandoah, & Warren Counties

 • West Virginia — Berkley, Grant, Hampshire, Hardy, Jefferson, Mineral, and Morgan Counties